EMNOS

 Workflows drafted

-Gavin Spurling (Lead Product Manager) and Mike (office manager) were my go to in the London office for the Category managers interviews.
-Here we sketched up a skeleton of the core personas, over a few days.
-This was an attempt to better grasp the decisions and outputs they faced, so as to best draw up some broader parallels.
+Gavin Spurling (Lead Product Manager) and Mike (Office Manager) were my main contacts in the London office for the Category Manager interviews.
+Over a few days, we sketched out the core personas to better understand the decisions and outputs they faced, allowing us to draw broader parallels across the business.

 01.